 We first turned our travel snob noses up passing tacky tourists foolishly taking photos and waived the street hawkers with disdain.
 But 24 hours later they started to look list a good idea.
 At 5′ tall I certainly don’t have the arm span to take photos and Dave is no giant either.

 Reluctantly we decided to get one and as the street hawker explained how to use a selfie stick and connect the bluetooth remote to the phone I was already hooked.
+This was perfect for travel selfies.
 He wanted 25 Euro for a selfie stick but Dave haggled down to 13, we knew we could have haggled more but we thought $20 was a fair price.

 We learned quickly that the best way to take photos was for him to put it into position, me to hold it steady and then hit the remote.
 Otherwise the photo can be a bit blurry as you try to keep an iPhone three feet away perfectly still.
 It takes some practice.